cotes2020/jekyll-theme-chirpy/_posts/2024-05-01-Window-Function.md

 If we look at the Query Plans, the Logical Query Plans are almost identical.
 But on the Physical Query Plans we see some differences.
 Both queries end up at the same point, at a CrossApply EqualTo `'(Calendar'[Date])`, `('States'[State])`, `('data'[TestID])` on `('Calendar'[Date], 'States'[State], 'data'[TestID])`, where the latter is the most recent State of the given TestID on a given Date.
 The main difference is INDEX joins `('Calendar'[Date], 'data'[TestID], 'data'[State]) with the ordered list of ('Calendar'[Date], 'data'[TestID], 'data'[RowNumber-2662979B-1795-4F74-8F37-6A1BA8059B61], 'data'[DateTime], 'data'[State])` to determine n<sup>th</sup> row.

 ## Conclusion
-While the semantics of TOPN and INDEX measures are similar, the query plans and performance differ, resulting in differences in query times.
+While the semantics of TOPN and INDEX measures are similar, the underlying algorithm and therefore query plans differ, resulting in differences in query performance.
+INDEX could be a good solution if you want to get the n<sup>th</sup> item, TOPN wouldn't work out, and you'd have use [RANK](https://learn.microsoft.com/en-us/dax/rank-function-dax)/[RANX](https://learn.microsoft.com/en-us/dax/rankx-function-dax),and the measure would be less readible, and the peformance would need to be quanitified.
 When trying to develop or optimize a measure you should try to experiment with a few variations to check the characteristics of each before landing on a final design.
-INDEX could be a good solution if you want to get the n<sup>th</sup> item, TOPN wouldn't work out, and you'd have use [RANK](https://learn.microsoft.com/en-us/dax/rank-function-dax)/[RANX](https://learn.microsoft.com/en-us/dax/rankx-function-dax),and the measure would be less readible, and the peformance would need to be quanitified.